mprinc/TypeScript-Website/packages/documentation/copy/en/reference/Module Resolution.md

 Recall that Node.js looked for a file named `moduleB.js`, then an applicable `package.json`, and then for an `index.js`.

-Similarly, a non-relative import will follow the Node.js resolution logic, first looking up a file, then looking up an applicable folder.
+Similarly, <span class='definition'>a non-relative import</span> will follow the Node.js resolution logic, first looking up a file, then looking up an applicable folder.
 So `import { b } from "moduleB"` in source file `/root/src/moduleA.ts` would result in the following lookups:

 1. `/root/src/node_modules/moduleB.ts`